Theinni

 Theinni or Hsenwi (သႅၼ်ဝီ; သိန္နီ, [θèiɰ̃nì]; แสนหวี, RTGS: Saen Wi, [sɛ̌ːn wǐː]) is a town in northern Shan State of Burma, situated near the north bank of the Nam Tu River and now the centre of Hsenwi Township in Lashio District.
 It is 28 mi north of Lashio and 2,100 ft above sea level.

 After the disruption of the Dali Kingdom by Kublai Khan, Theinni seems to have been the centre of the independent Shan princely states, with various capitals in the Shweli River and Nam Tu River valleys.
 This kingdom of Kawsampi was ended by the Burmese in 1738 (or thereabouts), and the country was divided into various states with appointment orders from Ava.
 Numerous rebellions and civil wars reduced Theinni from its position as arguably the most powerful and populous Shan state to what is perceived as a condition of fearful desolation.
 It later regained much population since the British occupation in 1888, but is still far from its old prosperity.
 The ruins of what was the old capital of Hsenwi State lie at a short distance, and show it to have been a large and well-built town.

+It is de jure a part of Burma, but is currently controlled by the Brotherhood Alliance as of 30 October 2023 as a result of the 2021–2023 Myanmar civil war.

 History

 Historical background

 It was the capital of Hsenwi State, by far the largest of the cis-Salween Shan states, and at one time included not only all the territory of the present states of North and South Hsenwi, but also Kehsi Mansam, Mong Hsu, Mong Sang, and Mong Nawng, besides having a sort of protectorate over Mang Lon and other Wa states east of the Salween.
 These had, however, fallen away in Burmese times, and before the British annexation, Theinni was divided into five parts by name; but there was no central authority, and the whole state was in hopeless disorder.
 After the pacification of the region in March 1888, the colonial administration divided Theinni into two states: North Theinni, which was assigned to a successful adventurer, Hkun Sang, of Ton Hong, and South Theinni which went to Nawmong, of the old Shan ruling house.
 North Theinni with an area of 6330 m2 had a population (1901) of 118,325 persons; estimated revenue, £6000.
 South Theinni with an area of 2400 m2 had a population (in 1901) of 67,836; estimated revenue, £4800.
 Mong Yai was the capital of South Theinni, with a population of about 2000.
 Lashio, the headquarters of the superintendent of the Northern Shan State, is in North Theinni.

 There were a total of 16 rulers in Hsenwi from 1778 to 1888.

 The US Air Force attacked it several times during World War II.

 Kokang was part of the Hsenwi Saopha territory before Myanmar's independence from the British.

+The town was captured by the Brotherhood Alliance during the ongoing Myanmar Civil War around 29 October 2023.